 Ultimately, these are a sampling of the endless possibilities you could create when designing your jewelry.

 Finally, remember that a blue diamond may bring out different aspects of various metals when considering a blue engagement ring.

 There are many shades of gold, and each one brings out different undertones in the blue diamond engagement ring.
 Here’s how to tell them apart:

 1) Yellow Gold: This shade of gold is bright and vibrant, and it’s great for bringing out the blues in a blue diamond engagement ring.
 It will give your ring a radiant, sunny glow that you can wear all year long.

 2) White Gold: This shade of gold is a little bit softer than yellow gold but still has a lot of shine.
 It also has some warmer tones that make it perfect for the fall and winter months when you want to add some warmth to your look.

 3) Rose Gold: This shade of gold has been popular for quite some time now because it gives off a beautiful rosy hue that makes any piece look luxurious and high-end.
 The rosy hue makes this color perfect for birthdays, anniversaries, or any occasion where you want to show someone how much they mean to you!

 Platinum is a precious white metal that is highly durable and hypoallergenic.
 It can be worn on its own or paired with other precious metals to make an elegant statement piece.
 Platinum is known for its incredibly high luster, which makes your blue ring even brighter than usual.

 Shop Blue Diamond Rings at Clean Origin

 Clean Origin has a fabulous selection of blue diamond stones.
 We allow you to shop by shape, size, and price.
-Our blue diamond gemstones are masterfully lab grown.
+Our blue diamond gemstones are masterfully lab grown and make the perfect anniversary gift.
 So, you can rest easy knowing that your diamond jewelry was created and developed with a minimal environmental cost.